HotPantz/project-honeypot/README.md

 1. **Run the Honeypot**

-    Navigate to the build directory and execute the honeypot:
+    Execute the honeypot program from the main directory:

     ```bash
-    ./honeypot
+    ./fshell
     ```

 2. **Configure Network Settings**